Looking back at the big game's best halftime shows

 25. Maroon 5, Travis Scott, and Big Boi – Super Bowl LIII

-A show that had potential to be cutting edge played it safe and resulted in a Fulton County bore-fest.
+A show that had the potential to be cutting edge played it safe and resulted in a Fulton County bore-fest.

 24. Chubby Checker and The Rockettes – Super Bowl XXII